-- The weed species is listed as a Declared Pest Plant according to the Biosecurity and Agriculture Management Act 2007; - The weed species is rated as High Priority in regards to its ecological impact and rapid invasiveness according to the Department of Biodiversity, Conservation and Attractions Draft Weed Prioritisation Process for the Swan Region (2013).
-A high level of ecological impact includes causing acute disruption of ecological processes, dominating and/or significantly altering vegetation structure, composition and function of ecosystems, while rapid invasiveness refers to the rate of spread of a weed in native vegetation, encompassing factors of establishment, reproduction and long distance dispersal (>100 m);59 - The weed species is listed as a Pest Plant under the City's Pest Plant Local Law 2012; and - The City of Joondalup has determined that the weed species; poses a major threat to vegetation or the structure of vegetation communities; is likely to lead to a significant outbreak of individual weed species; and/or contribute to a high fuel load (e.g. grasses).
+- Weed species listed as a Weed of National Significance (WONS) by the Australian Government; - The weed species is listed as a Declared Pest Plant according to the Biosecurity and Agriculture Management Act 2007; - The weed species is rated as High Priority in regards to its ecological impact and rapid invasiveness according to the Department of Biodiversity, Conservation and Attractions Draft Weed Prioritisation Process for the Swan Region (2013).
+A high level of ecological impact includes causing acute disruption of ecological processes, dominating and/or significantly altering vegetation structure, composition and function of ecosystems, while rapid invasiveness refers to the rate of spread of a weed in native vegetation, encompassing factors of establishment, reproduction and long distance dispersal (>100 m);62 - The weed species is listed as a Pest Plant under the City's Pest Plant Local Law 2012; and - The City of Joondalup has determined that the weed species; poses a major threat to vegetation or the structure of vegetation communities; is likely to lead to a significant outbreak of individual weed species; and/or contribute to a high fuel load (e.g. grasses).
 These species are classed as priority weeds in the City of Joondalup.